Unity-SeungwooLee/HiddenGeometryRomoval/README.md

 ## Best Practices

+1. **Always Enable Mesh Merging**: To properly remove internal geometry, keep the "Merge Meshes" option enabled
-1. **Camera Distance**: Set it larger than your object's maximum dimension
+2. **Camera Distance**: Set it larger than your object's maximum dimension
-2. **Number of Cameras**: Start with default values and increase if needed
+3. **Number of Cameras**: Start with default values and increase if needed
-3. **Precision Mode**: Use 'High' for final processing, 'Low' for testing
+4. **Precision Mode**: Use 'High' for final processing, 'Low' for testing
-4. **Backup**: Always save your file before processing large models
+5. **Backup**: Always save your file before processing large models
-5. **Visualization**: Enable 'Keep Cameras' option to understand camera placement for complex cases
+6. **Visualization**: Enable 'Keep Cameras' option to understand camera placement for complex cases

 ## Performance Tips